indeedeng/imhotep/docs/quick-start.md

   </tr>
   <tr>
     <td valign="top">`s3BuildBucket`</td>
-    <td valign="top">Name of the bucket you created that contains your data from TSV Uploader.</td>
+    <td valign="top">Name of the bucket you created for your data from TSV Uploader.
+Ensure that the name you enter matches the name of the build bucket you created.</td>
   </tr>
   <tr>
     <td valign="top">`s3cacheBucket`</td>
-    <td valign="top">Name of the bucket you created that contains your cached results from IQL queries.</td>
+    <td valign="top">Name of the bucket you created for your cached results from IQL queries.
+Ensure that the name you enter matches the name of the cache bucket you created.</td>
   </tr>
   <tr>
     <td valign="top">`s3dataBucket`</td>
-    <td valign="top">Name of the bucket you created that contains your Imhotep indexes.</td>
+    <td valign="top">Name of the bucket you created for your Imhotep indexes.
+Ensure that the name you enter matches the name of the data bucket you created.</td>
   </tr>
   <tr>
     <td valign="top">`s3imhotepBucket`</td>